lhindman/cs121-lab07-1/README.md

 ## Lab Warmup - NumberStats
 ### Problem Description
 Design and implement an application that creates an array that is a user specified size containing random numbers in the range of 1 to 100 (inclusive).
 The user will also specify a seed value so that the results we generate are reproducable.
 This array of random numbers will be used to generate a histogram that allows the user to visually inspect the frequency distribution of the set of random values.
-The program should produce a chart similar to the following on that indicates how many input values fell in the range 1 to 10, 11 to 20, and so on.
+The program should produce a chart similar to the following <that indicates how many input values fell in the range 1 to 10, 11 to 20, and so on.
 Print one asterisk for each value entered.

      1 - 10   | *****
     11 - 20   | **